aldelaro5/Bug-Fables-Internal-Docs/ItemList/List Types Group Details/Overall Quests List Type.md

 ## Option's SetText input string

 The text is the name of the name of the quest corresponding to the absolute value of the option.
-If the language is set to `German`, |`sizemulti`,0.7,1| is prepended to the string.
+If the language is set to `German`, |[Sizemulti](../../SetText/Commands/Individual%20commands/Sizemulti.md),0.7,1| is prepended to the string.

 If the quest is a story quest (id between 11 and 17), the icon of the corresponding quest is rendered using psprite and the index as the option on the right side of the bar.
 The y position is 0.2 when completed and 0.25 when taken and if it is taken, the sprite is rendered with a black color.

 Otherwise, if the quest isn't a story quest, but it is completed, a green checkmark is rendered instead of the icon.

-In all cases where a sprite is rendered, `\t` is prepended to the string and |`tab`,tabsize| is appended where tabsize is 6.0 except in `Japanese` where it is 3.0 (also multiplied by 0.85 if the sprite is the checkmark).
+In all cases where a sprite is rendered, `\t` is prepended to the string and |[Tab](../../SetText/Commands/Individual%20commands/Tab.md),tabsize| is appended where tabsize is 6.0 except in `Japanese` where it is 3.0 (also multiplied by 0.85 if the sprite is the checkmark).

 If the language is set to `Japanese` and we are paused, |[size](../../SetText/Commands/Individual%20commands/size.md),0.75,y,[lock](../../SetText/Commands/Individual%20commands/Lock.md)\| is prepended to the string.